apoudelnd/K-LLMS/README.md

 # K-LLMS
 Literature Review and Roadmaps for robust  Knowledge-based LLMs

 This is a list of important knowledge-based natural language processing (NLP) papers that discuss the current research in the field.
-This list is compiled by the collaborators from University of Notre Dame, and Deloitte.
+This list is compiled by the collaborators from **University of Notre Dame, and Deloitte**.

 This list is far from complete or objective, and is evolving, as important papers are being published year after year.